-Support is provided in school on a needs-led basis as far as is possible, and decisions are made by the SENDCo, in discussion with other staff and parents/carers.
-It is determined by the learning or emotional needs of the student and would be discussed with parents/carers and also external agencies, if appropriate.
+Support is provided in school on a needs-led basis, as far as is possible and decisions are made by the SENDCo, in discussion with other staff and parents.
+It would be determined by the learning or emotional needs of the student and would be discussed with parents and also external agencies, if appropriate.
 The support is regularly monitored and reviewed, with the aim of support being to encourage and facilitate independent learning.